Agent-Hellboy/Agent-Hellboy/README.md

 )
   - Go Tools[mod](https://go-review.googlesource.com/c/mod/+/634875)

-### Handy Python, Go, Julia, and C++ libs and tools I have implemented
+### Handy Software I have implemented

 #### Stable
   - [trace-dkey](https://github.com/Agent-Hellboy/trace-dkey) Python library to trace the path of a particular key inside a nested dict, used ast to find the key statically.
   - [log_call](https://github.com/Agent-Hellboy/log_call) library to log function or bond-method calls.
-  - [google-chat-python-bot](https://github.com/Agent-Hellboy/google-chat-python-bot) is a piston-like Python bot for Google chat.
+  - [google-chat-python-bot](https://github.com/Agent-Hellboy/google-chat-python-bot) is a piston-like Python bot for Google Chat.
 You can configure it in your Google Workspace and execute Python code in the chat window.
   - [pylibfinder](https://github.com/Agent-Hellboy/pylibfinder)A cpython extension module ...
   - [flask-starter](https://github.com/Agent-Hellboy/flask-starter) Set up a Flask web app by running one command.
   - [FileTypes.jl](https://github.com/JuliaIO/FileTypes.jl) Julia library to detect filetype